faister/MicrosoftBand2IoTHub/README.md

 1. Open the solution in Visual Studio 2015.
 2. Rebuild the solution.
 This would restore any missing Nuget packages.
 3. Deploy this app to the Device.
 In the case of a Windows Phone, you will be able to deploy directly onto your device.
+If you get an error that says "Unable to debug Windows Store app", try to restart the application.
+If problem persists and you just want to run the app, just go to the Debug menu, and Start Without Debugging (Ctrl+F5).

 ### Configure App Settings